yoctoyotta1024/PerformanceTestingCLEO/docs/source/usage/perftests.rst

 Example: Collisions0d Performance Test in Serial
 ------------------------------------------------
-You can build and compile this example from the root of your performance_testing_cleo directory first by building and compiling the exectuabel for a build of your choice (serial, openmp, cuda or threads).
+You can build and compile this example from the root of your performance_testing_cleo directory first by building and compiling the exectuable for a build of your choice (serial, openmp, cuda or threads).

 E.g. For a serial build of the colls0d example (see also cond0d, motion2d and thermo3d):